StarryBadger/ml-toolkit/assignments/1/README.md

 In my case L1 regularisation performed better for higher degrees (k=20) while L2 performed better for lower degrees (k=10).
 This may be explained by the fact that L1 regularisation makes the coefficients go to 0 while L2 reduces them.
 So, although L2 manages to reduce overfitting more effectively compared to both L1 regularization for lower polynomials, for k=20, the polynomial coefficients of higher degrees for L2 end up contributing more to overfitting than if they were set to 0, as for L1.

+In our case only very low values of lamda seem to work (below 0.01).
+This may be attributed to the fact of how the test data ha been randomly sampled from the overall data, so the graphs of the train and test set are almost similar.
+Thus, overfitting train may still give low variances on test as there are no points in ranges of X such that it is not captured by the train dataset.